likithpala7/VAE/README.md

 To use the CelebA VAE, follow these steps:

 1. Install the required dependencies listed in the `requirements.txt` file.
-2. Download the CelebA dataset and preprocess it according to the instructions provided in the `data/README.md` file.
+2. Download the CelebA dataset.
 3. Train the VAE model using the preprocessed dataset.
 You can find the training script in the `train_script.py` file.
 4. Once the model is trained, you can generate new images, interpolate in the latent space, or reconstruct faces using the `inference_script.py` file.
+5. To use a pretrained model, run `inference_script.py` with the model path argument set to `saved_models/vae_20.pth`.

 ## Examples